CCHS-FIRST-Robotics/ComputerVision/README.md

 # 2024_April_Tag

-This project tracks aipral tags using the opencv library
+This project tracks April Tags using the opencv library

-beep boop i am wiill

 ## Tags